Beekan/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 RDS cluster: Made of multiple nodes and hosts a SQL server that can hold the database of the application.

+EKS cluster: a kubernetes cluster consisting of multiple nodes used to deploy the monitoring stack on using helm charts.

+AMI: The image that was created before that contains the application itself.

 ## DR Plan
 ### Pre-Steps:
 - Copy ami image to another region.